Surajdoberiyal/portfolio/content/about/index.md

 ---
 title: 'About Me'
-avatar: 'me.jpg'
+avatar: 'me1.jpg'
 skills:
-  - Tech Blogging
+  - HTML,CSS
-  - Pencil Sketch
+  - Javascript
-  - Kathak Dance
+  - Bootstrap
-  - Public Speaking
+  - Tailwind CSS
-  - Team Management
+  - Wordpress
-  - Mentoring
+  - ReactJS

 ---

 Hello!
-I'm Chandrika Deb, from Jamshedpur, also known as Pittsburgh of India.

-A Software Engineering Associate in the Digital Delivery team at [Amdocs](https://www.amdocs.com/), India.

-I have completed my Bachelors from [BIT Mesra](https://www.bitmesra.ac.in/) in Computer Science and Engineering (2016-2020) with [86.3% aggregate](https://drive.google.com/file/d/1G4UBPBP0mvWZLRdkF_EcpmKKGp7_OA8U/view?usp=sharing).

-I have also been awarded as Runners-Up in [Project ICE(Innovative and Creative Environment) Fair](https://drive.google.com/file/d/1laynNsd9hIqxL-imT8dkAWqq7ZO4hj1a/view?usp=sharing) by Amdocs.
+I'm Suraj, a Web Developer based in Delhi, India.

+I enjoy creating things that live on the internet, whether that be websites, applications, or anything in between.
+My goal is to always build products that provide pixel-perfect, performant experiences.

+Currently I'm pursuing B.Voc (Software Development) at [IP University](http://www.ipu.ac.in/).I consider myself a self taught developer who has a hunger to work on fun and interesting projects.

-Here are a few of the other activities that I love to do!
+Here are a few technologies I've been working with recently: